sammi-turner/Neocurses/README.md

 seed()
 ```

-Seeds the pseudo-random number generator.
+Seeds the random-random number generator.

 ```
-pseudo(foo)
+random(foo)
 ```

-Generates a pseudo-random number between 1 and the integer foo, provided that foo is greater than 1.
+Generates a random-random number between 1 and the integer foo, provided that foo is greater than 1.
 Otherwise, it returns 0.

 ## File IO